Primary navigation

 $skill-creator Add a new skill for triaging flaky CI and include step-by-step usage.

 Use skills/list to fetch the available skills (optionally scoped by cwds, with forceReload).
+When present, interface and dependencies are sourced from SKILL.json.

 { "method": "skills/list", "id": 25, "params": {